logo for strength-and-power-for-volleyball.com

 Goal confusion

-I believe we over-teach volleyball skill to young volleyball players and don't allow them free exploration, but then marvel at how much more ‘naturally skilled’ the best international volleyball players often tend to be.
+I believe we over-teach volleyball skill to young volleyball players and don't allow them free exploration, but then marvel at how much more "naturally skilled" the best volleyball players often tend to be.

 Guided discovery